UKCloud/documentation/articles/openshift/oshift-ref-lifecycle.md

 Although Red Hat officially fully supports each major _**X**_ version of the OpenShift Container Platform for five years, as a service provider, this duration is too long for UKCloud to ensure the highest levels of security, performance and features.
 As such, UKCloud will officially support the current **_(X.Y)_** and previous minor version **_(X.Y-1)_**.
 As minor versions are released roughly every six months, this provides the assurance that your environments will be fully supported by UKCloud for a minimum of twelve months.

+To illustrate this, the green shaded areas in the image below, show which versions UKCloud would support for different released versions.

 ![Lifecycle](images/oshift-supported-versions.png)

 ### Upgrades of major _**X**_ and minor _**Y**_ versions